 - Do a Google search for coupon codes before shopping online.

 - Check Groupon, LivingSocial, Honey, and other discount/deal sites to see if there’s a sale on anything you need.

 - Use convenient coupon apps for your smartphone.

 Compare Prices and Use Price Matches

-There are many similar browser extensions and apps that you can use to view the price history of an item, see where it’s on sale, and for what price.
-It helps if you’re shopping at retailers that offer price match guarantees.
-A majority of major retailers offer this — Walmart, Target, Best Buy, and more.
-All you need to do is provide proof that an item you want is cheaper elsewhere, and they’ll match the price for you.
+There are many similar browser extensions and apps you can use to view the price history of an item, see where it’s on sale, and compare prices.
+This is especially helpful for shopping at retailers that offer price match guarantees.
+See something you want on Amazon but don't want to wait for it to ship?
+Use these apps to provide proof that an item you want is cheaper online, and many retailers will match the price for you.

 Buy Discounted Gift Cards

-One of the easiest ways to earn cash back is through shopping portals, such as Ebates.
-You sign up for an account and shop online via their affiliate links.
-In return, you get a certain percentage of cash back when you make a purchase.
-Once you reach the cashout threshold, you’ll be able to redeem your rewards.
+Shopping portals such as Rakuten (formerly Ebates) offer an easy option.
+Once you've created an account, you shop online via affiliate links.
+In return, you get a certain percentage of cash-back points with each purchase.
+Once you reach the threshold, you’ll be able to redeem your rewards for cash.

 Another option is to use a site like Swagbucks to earn points toward gift cards.
-Again, you can sign up for an account, and performing certain activities (such as filling out a survey or performing a search) will reward you with points.
-You can then redeem these points for a gift card at a retailer of your choice.
+Again, once you have an account, completing certain activities (such as filling out a survey or performing a search) will reward you with points.
+You can then redeem those points for a gift card at a retailer of your choice.